 If your car is your own and you don’t need to adhere to a finance plan, you can simply look into scrapping your car if it has suffered damage.
 Scrapping your car after an accident means that you not only get a settlement from the insurance company, but also gain extra money for the scrap, making buying a new car that bit easier.

-If your car is written-off after an accident, find out what to do next in our blog.
+If your car is written-off after an accident, find out what to do next and how to scrap it properly.
 There are a number of different options available, for all kinds of write-offs, and with a large database of potential buyers at Scrap Car Comparison, we’ll make sure you’re offered the best deal available for your vehicle so you can afford the new car you want.

 Buying a new car with a personal loan